andimeier/sudokusolver/README.md

 * a diagonal (in a X-Sudoku)
 * "colors" in a color Sudoku
+* a "shape", i.e. an irregularly shaped container in a jigsaw Sudoku

 The strategies are very much influenced by the superb Sudoku solver web page by Andrew Stuart.
 Although I knew and used the strategies before, Andrew Stuart's site was the inspiration for the naming of the strategies as well as an input for some user interface details.

 The purpose of the Sudoko solver was to have a quick way of assessing a Sudoku with respect to its "difficulty".
-The "difficulty" of a Sudoku is not easily rated, but for me personally, the difficulty corresponds to the set and level of strategies I have to apply in order to solve it.
+The "difficulty" of a Sudoku is not easily rated, but for me personally, the difficulty corresponds to the set and extent of strategies I have to apply in order to solve it.
 I regard a Sudoku that can be solved with only hidden singles and naked pairs as more or less equally difficult to another one where the same strategies are used, regardless of how many clues are given initially.
 So I wanted to have a tool that tells me if a Sudoku requires more than the standard strategies, e.g. if an X-wing technique is required.
 Such Sudokus are more interesting to solve, so I wanted to identify them.

 ## Implementing another container type